 Field Description 0 PROT Clock Configuration Registers Protection Bit - This bit protects the clock configuration registers from accidental overwrite (see list of affected registers above).
 Writing 0x26 to the CPMUPROT register clears the PROT bit, other write accesses set the PROT bit.
 0 Protection of clock configuration registers is disabled.
-1 Protection of clock configuration registers is enabled. (see list of protected registers above).
+1 Protection of clock configuration registers is enabled.
+CPMUSYNR, CPMUREFDIV, CPMUCLKS, CPMUPLL, CPMUIRCTRIMH/L and CPMUOSC registers are not writable.

 This reserved register is designed for factory test purposes only, and is not intended for general user access.
-Writing to this register when in Special Mode can alter the S12CPMU's functionality.
+Writing to this register when in special mode can alter the S12CPMU's functionality.